-Following a relapse, the new symptoms may disappear without causing any increase in level of disability, or the new symptoms may partially disappear, resulting in an increase in disability.
+This graphic shows the kinds of disease activity that can occur in RRMS; however, each person's experience with RRMS will be unique.
+Following a relapse, the new symptoms may disappear without causing any increase in level of disability, or the new symptoms may only partially disappear, resulting in an increase in disability.
 New lesions on MRI, as shown by the arrows, often occur as part of a relapse.
 However, new MRI lesions indicating MS activity may also occur without symptoms of which the person is aware.

 Relapsing-remitting MS is defined by inflammatory attacks on myelin (the layers of insulating membranes surrounding nerve fibers in the central nervous system (CNS)), as well as the nerve fibers themselves.
 During these inflammatory attacks, activated immune cells cause small, localized areas of damage which produce the symptoms of MS

 .
 Because the location of the damage is so variable, no two people have exactly the same symptoms.

 Disease activity and progression should be evaluated at regular intervals by neurologic examination and MRI.
 Being able to characterize the course of your disease at different points in time helps you and your MS care provider discuss your treatment options and expected outcomes.
 For example:

 - If you have RRMS that is active and worsening, you and your MS care provider will likely want to consider a more aggressive treatment approach than if there were no evidence of activity or worsening.
 Together, you can weigh the potential risks and benefits of other treatment options.